JonusNattapong/Text-classification-Thai/README.md

 # Thai Text Sentiment Classification

-A deep learning project for sentiment analysis of Thai text using Hugging Face datasets and Keras LSTM.
+A deep learning project for sentiment analysis of Thai text using Hugging Face datasets and Keras Bidirectional LSTM + Attention.

 ---

 ## 🚀 Features
 - **Thai Sentiment Classification**: Classifies text as `positive`, `negative`, or `neutral`.
+- **Bidirectional LSTM + Attention**: Understands context from both directions and focuses on important words in the sentence.
 - **Pretrained Tokenizer**: Uses Hugging Face's Thai tokenizer.
-- **LSTM Model**: Deep learning with Keras for sequence modeling.
 - **Ready for Hugging Face Hub**: Scripts to upload model and assets.

 ---